 The house has 4 bedrooms, 3.5 baths, and 3,300 square feet.

-The master has partial views of the San Francisco Bay:
+The Master Bedroom has partial views of the San Francisco Bay:

 Lydia’s bedroom in the movie: